 SPAR waiting to travel

-The installation is still stored in Venice which is what I had hoped to avoid.
+The installation is still stored in Venice, which is what I had hoped to avoid.
 My original idea was to have it travel from Venice and be shown in capitals along some of the BRI countries and finally reach China.

-In hindsight, perhaps this will turn out to be a good thing.
+In hindsight, perhaps this will turn out to be a good thing?

 On the second last day of the show at Palazzo Mora, a young Chinese came up to me after having examined the installation and asked whether I was thinking of having it travel after Venice and, if so, would be interested in having it shown in China.

-We’ve cooperated ever since and, at this moment, a large brand new art museum in the huge new industrial zone – where Tesla’s new factory is located – a bit south of the center of Shanghai has accepted it.
+We’ve cooperated ever since and, at this moment, a large brand new art museum in the huge new industrial zone – where Tesla’s new factory is located – a bit south of the centre of Shanghai has accepted it.
 But there are two problems still to deal with.
 One is the political check of the images to be carried out, if I understand correctly, by the local Ministry of Culture.
-The other is how the COVID-19 coronavirus will develop in the light of the show being planned there from mid-June into early-August.
+The other is how the COVID-19 coronavirus will develop in the light of the show being planned there from mid-June into early August.

 So, the present plan is to turn the itinerary around and have the tour start in Shanghai, try to have it shown at other locations in China – Xian is high on my list and so is Beijing, Chengdu and Shenzhen and whoever indicates an interest – and then have it travel 2021-2023 back towards Europe.